sandervandevelde/iot-workshop/Azure.md

     ![alt tag](img/azure-stream-analytics-add-output.png)

 14. Change the Format into `Array`. *Note: Our output will generate JSON.
-And multiple lines of JSON are formatted as Array, not as separated lines*
+And multiple lines of JSON are NOW formatted as Array, NOT as separated lines.
+Pleasse double check this again*
 15. Select `Create`
 16. The Output will be created and the connection to the hub is tested automatically.

-The input and output are now defined.
-Let's add the Azure Stream Analytics job query.
+The output is now defined.
+Let's add the Azure Stream Analytics job query to connect input and output.

 ### Write the Azure Stream Analytics job query